 Complete your industry specific YA requirements as you work and study during your apprenticeship.

 Once all your requirements are fulfilled, you will receive your Certificate of Occupational Proficiency (YA certificate) from the Department of Workforce Development!

+Career clusters are a framework that allows us to examine areas of interest without having to choose a specific career right away.
 Youth Apprenticeship offers several career programs to pursue.
 The options may vary depending on the offerings for your local area.